learn-co-curriculum/python-p3-sequences/README.md

 # [1, 2, 3, 4, 5, 6]
 ```

+`list.reverse()` rearranges the elements of a list so that they are in
+descending order alphanumerically- just the opposite of `list.sort()`.

 `sorted()` returns an alphanumerically sorted copy of the original list.
 This
 function should be used when you want to preserve the integrity of your
 original list, but you need a sorted version for a separate task.